 The frame of the racket shall not exceed 73.7 cm (29.0 inches) in overall length, including the handle.
 The frame of the racket shall not exceed 31.7 cm (12.5 inches) in overall width.
 The hitting surface shall not exceed 39.4 cm (15.5 inches) in overall length, and 29.2 cm (11.5 inches) in overall width.

-Each tennis racuet has what’s called a sweet spot when playing tennis.
-The sweet spot is the ideal position for the ball to hit the racquet, resulting in more powerful and responsive gameplay when on the court.
+Each tennis racuet has what’s called a sweet spot when playing tennis which is the best position for the ball to hit the racquet, resulting in more powerful and responsive shots out on the court.
 The head size determines how large the sweet spot will be.

 One thing to keep in mind about buying a racquet with a large head size is the trade-off between control and power.
-A larger sweet spot will result in more powerful swings but may lack the responsiveness that you need to win games.
+A larger sweet spot will result in more powerful shots but may lack the responsiveness that you need to win games.

-The advantage of having a longer racquet is that you will have more powerful serves, but at the expense of agility.
+The advantage of having a longer tennis racquet is that you will have more powerful serves, but at the expense of agility.
 Small differences in length translate to a big difference in how powerful your serves will be, especially if you are not very tall.

 Measure your grip size: Measure from the middle wrinkle of your hand to the top of your ring finger to get your grip size in inches.

 Tennis racquet grip size is something that you really need to get a feel for in person.

 The weight of the tennis racquet will affect its stability and control during play.
 A heavier racquet will lead to less vibration when hitting the ball, which increases stability.
 While those with a lighter frame will have more maneuverability, ideal for striking the ball faster.